Statsketball Returns: Submissions for the Annual Sports Analytics Contest Opens March 15

-Statsketball, our annual contest to apply statsistics to the NCAA Basketball Tournament, is back!
+Statsketball, our rapidly growing annual contest to apply statistics to the NCAA Basketball Tournament, is back!
 Is your head in the game?

-Statsketball 2019 is challenging high school and undergraduate students to predict the outcome of the 2019 NCAA Basketball Tournaments, using statistics rather than luck.
-This year, the contest is expanding to include both the Men and Women’s NCAA Basketball Tournaments.
+Statsketball challenges high school and undergraduate students to predict the outcome of the 2020 NCAA Basketball Tournaments, using statistics rather than luck.

 The contest features two challenges:

 - The “Pick ‘Em”: Upset Challenge allows students to use statistical methodology to submit a list of teams they predict will win their first-round games.

 - In the “Build Your Own Bracket”: Draft Challenge, students have 224 draft points to assemble their cohort of teams from the seeded participants.

 The basketball and other college and professional athletics rely increasingly on sports analytics to increase revenue, improve player performance and the team’s quality of play, prevent injury, predict outcomes and much more.
 Sports analysts are in high demand, since teams have developed entire departments dedicated to analyzing statistics to give them a competitive advantage.

 Ready to take your shot?